NCO Contest

 NCO Onsite Contest Details:

-- Contest Platform: https://ctfd.io/ [Account and Login details will be shared to the respective students closer to the contest date]
+• Contest Platform: https://nco2025.ctfd.io/ [Account and Login credentials shared to the respective students]

 Rules/Format: